samwaldner/CTA-Ridership-Analysis/README.md

 ![](../capstone_data/imgs/Linear-annual-lag.png)

 The first model was a Linear Time Series with a variety of lags included based on Autocorrelation and Partial Autocorrelation charts.
 As we can see it seems to fit to the data fine until the drop in ridership in which it has trouble adjusting.
-This was the throughline for this project.
+This was the through-line for this project.
 Models couldn't adjust for an extreme shock like the pandemic, despite some steps taken to help it improve.

 ![](../capstone_data/imgs/Prophetpredsdaily2.png)

 For example, one of the models tested was Facebook's Prophet model.
 While this model didn't score as well as some of the other's, especially at the monthly level, it was a flexible enough model where I could adjust seasonality and Holidays at a fairly granular level.
 The above plot shows the result of one of those tests, where I created a COVID on and off season to let the model know ahead of time to expect some volatility.
 As you can see, this had very modest success.
-The model recognized the seasonality, but, unfortunately, a season is a repeating even whereas this is a single massive shock so trying to game the system this way was not as succesful.
+The model recognized the seasonality, but, unfortunately, a season is a repeating even whereas this is a single massive shock so trying to game the system this way was not as successful.
 Worth noting is doing a base Prophet model appeared to be extremely effective had the COVID drop not happened.
 It conformed very well to the subtle trends and seasonality in the training data, however it was this auto trend detection that led to its downfall.

 ## Conclusions and Recommendations